quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Limits on Dynamic Table Insertions {#blocked-insertion}

+Inserting entries into the dynamic table might not be possible if the table contains entries which cannot be evicted.

 A dynamic table entry cannot be evicted immediately after insertion, even if it has never been referenced.
 Once the insertion of a dynamic table entry has been acknowledged and there are no outstanding unacknowledged references to the entry, the entry becomes evictable.

-An encoder MUST NOT insert an entry into the dynamic table (or duplicate an existing entry) unless all entries that would be evicted are evictable.
+If the dynamic table does not contain enough room for a new entry without evicting other entries, and the entries which would be evicted are not evictable, the encoder MUST NOT insert that entry into the dynamic table (including duplicates of existing entries).
 In order to avoid this, an encoder that uses the dynamic table has to keep track of whether each entry is currently evictable or not.

 #### Avoiding Prohibited Insertions